aws-samples/maximizing-storage-throughput-and-performance/README.md

 1. In the CLI for the instance, run this command to download a 5 GB file from the S3 bucket that was uploaded in an earlier test and the upload to a different prefix.
 Record time to complete.
   $ time (aws s3 cp s3://$bucket/upload1.test 5GB.file; aws s3 cp 5GB.file s3://$bucket/copy/5GB.file)

-2. Copy the file between S3 using a single command between locations.
+2. Use PUT COPY(copy-object) to move the file.
 Record time to complete.
-  $ time aws s3 cp s3://$bucket/upload1.test s3://$bucket/copy/5GB-2.file
+  $ time aws s3api copy-object --copy-source $bucket/upload1.test --bucket $bucket --key copy/5GB-3.file

-3. Use PUT COPY(copy-object) to move the file.
+3. Copy the file between S3 using a single command between locations.
 Record time to complete.
-  $ time aws s3api copy-object --copy-source $bucket/upload1.test --bucket $bucket --key copy/5GB-3.file
+  $ time aws s3 cp s3://$bucket/upload1.test s3://$bucket/copy/5GB-2.file

 **Note**
 The first command required data to GET data from S3 back to the EC2 instance and then PUT the data back to S3 from the EC2 instance.
-The third command copying data inside of S3 only.
-This removes the consumption of EC2 instance network bandwidth making it much more efficient.
+The second command uses a PUT COPY but is only single threaded.
+The third command uses a PUT COPY as well, but also uses Transfer Manager which is multi-threaded depending on the AWS CLI configurations.
+Both the second and third command perform the copy between S3 locations internal to S3.
+This results in only API calls being made from the EC2 host and the data transfer bandwidth is done inside of S3 only.

 ## EFS Performance- Optimize IOPS